Texas Motorcycle Laws

 Once your motorcycle passes inspection, you will receive an approved certificate that you should place near the rear license plate of your bike.

-Bear in mind that you must have proof of liability insurance for your motorcycle to pass its inspection and successfully be registered.
+Remember that you must have proof of liability insurance for your motorcycle to pass its inspection and successfully be registered.
 The minimum acceptable insurance includes $30,000 for bodily injury or death for one person, $60,000 for bodily injury or death for two persons, and $25,000 for property damage.

 What is lane splitting?
 Lane splitting has two meanings.
 One meaning is when a motorcyclist rides in between two striped lanes.
 The other meaning is two motorcyclists riding side-by-side, sharing a single traffic lane.